Please use your DNA and

 archives where it will be easily searchable in future.
 There is

 facility to search AncestryDNA messages, even at the most basic level,

 such as to check if you have previously sent a message to a DNA match.

 One of the greatest advantages of GEDmatch and FamilyTreeDNA is that

 they enable one to keep all of one's DNA-related correspondence in one

 searchable e-mail archive, rather than scattering it around Ancestry,

 Facebook and other inferior messaging websites.
 By all means,

-for your DNA matches on Facebook, but keep all your DNA-related
+for and even befriend your DNA matches on Facebook, but keep all your DNA-related

 correspondence together in your e-mail archives.